John-Lluch/SWRevealViewController/README.md

     - (void)setFrontViewController:(UIViewController *)frontViewController animated:(BOOL)animated;

 Setting the position of the front view controller.
-Position can be FrontViewPositionLeft, FrontViewPositionRight, FrontViewPositionRightMost or FrontViewPositionRightMostHidden:
+Position can be FrontViewPositionLeft, FrontViewPositionRight, FrontViewPositionRightMost or FrontViewPositionRightMostRemoved:

 	- (void)setFrontViewPosition:(FrontViewPosition)frontViewPosition animated:(BOOL)animated;